nostrebor1972/automagic-june-2025/azure-sp/slides.md

 ---
 # Azure Service Principal creation response

-Notice: `az ad sp create-for-rbac` response with `appId`, `password`, and `tenant` values, which are needed later to configure automation tools like Terraform Azure provider.
+Notice: `az ad sp create-for-rbac` response
+with `appId`, `password`, and `tenant` values,
+which are needed later to configure
+automation tools like Terraform Azure provider
+or to login into Azure CLI.

 ```json
 {